AhmedHarees/100-days-of-code/log.md

 ### Day 5: March 26, 2021

-**Today's Progress**: Continued Bootstrap section of the course.
+**Today's Progress**: Continued Introduction to Bootstrap section of the course.
 Learnt how to setup a project and about navigation bar in Bootstrap.

+### Day 6: March 27, 2021

+**Today's Progress**: Continued Introduction to Bootstrap section of the course.
+Learnt how to use Bootstrap grid layout system.

 <!--